-I take deep breaths and follow the PA’s deadpan voice.
+I take deep breaths and follow the PA's deadpan voice.
 Her calmness translates to a lack of emotion.
 Maybe this is because my own world is swelled up with a bubble of feelings.
 The more I meditate, the more I realize I feel like I might burst.
-I have a disease no one can cure and not many people seem to care.
-I leave home every day worried that my head will rob me of my buoyancy and life I’ve taken for granted.
+I have a disease no one can cure, and not many people seem to care.
+I leave home every day worried that my head will rob me of my buoyancy and the life I've taken for granted.

-Life with daily migraines in a big city
+Triggers are everywhere in a big city

 Every stimulus in New York City became a source of stress.
 Will the subway lights set one off?
 Will the crowds of people trap me?
 Will my confused brain cause me to end up lost?
-My previous life of art school, gallery openings, and restaurant trips became small: home -subway - studio - subway - home, repeat.
+My previous life of art school, gallery openings, and restaurant trips became small: home - subway - studio - subway - home, repeat.
 If I could skate by a day, or even half a day, with no migraine, I was victorious.

-My stress snowballs into another migraine
+My stress snowballs into another attack